MPASTEAU/portfolio-fastapi-app/README.md

    docker run -d -p 8000:8000 portfolio-fastapi-app:v1.0.0
    ```

-## CI/CD with GitHub Actions

-This project uses GitHub Actions for Continuous Integration and Continuous Deployment.
-The configuration files can be found in the `.github/workflows` directory.
-The CI/CD pipeline includes automated testing and deployment.

 ## Usage

 Once the application is running, you can access the API documentation at: